rakshasa/rtorrent-doc/RPC_MIGRATION.md

 done
 ```

 Modify the migration files as needed.
+It contains two sets of the same translations, one ending with a quote and another that ends with equal sign.